-Comment A User may access Data stored on the Ethereum Blockchain used by a
+Comment A User may access Data stored on the Ethereum Blockchain used by a dano Blockchain.

-Metaverse Instance on while being in another Metaverse Instance that uses the
+Metaverse Instance while being in another Metaverse Instance that uses the Caron the Blockchain used by the Instance.

-Cardano Blockchain.

 Title 1.4.5 Blockchain Interface